HOrdover/craftlit-moby/content/🎤025 Moby Full Text Ch41.md

 [^13]: thrown out: alluded to; see Ch.
 36.
 [^14]: Shrouded hue: white, the color of a funeral shroud
 [^15]: bruited=gossiped about
-[^16]: line-knife: also called "boat-knife" (see glossary) kept in the bow of the whaleboat for cutting the whale line in an emergency.
+[^16]: line-knife: also called "boat-knife" kept in the bow of the whaleboat for cutting the whale line in an emergency.
 [^17]: Arkansas duellist: Frontier knife-fighter; Melville alludes to the predominantly southern “tall tale” tradition of early American humor (1830–1860) featuring such real and imaginary frontier braggarts and belligerents as Davy Crockett and T. B. Thorpe’s Jim Doggett in “The Big Bear of Arkansas.”
 However, there was also the [Sandbar Fight,](http://en.wikipedia.org/wiki/Sandbar_Fight) a notorious 1827 post-duel brawl involving Jim Bowie, the inventor of the Bowie knife.
 Though the fight took place in Mississippi, Bowie had Arkansas connections, and that state was [famous for its duels](http://encyclopediaofarkansas.net/encyclopedia/entry-detail.aspx?entryID=3692)
 [^18]: fell: fierce; cruel.
 [^19]: [Ophites:](http://en.wikipedia.org/wiki/Ophites) a religious sect from about 100 A.D. who believed that the serpent who tempted Adam and Eve was the story's hero, and God its villain.
-[^20]: Lees: residue, such as the sediment at the bottom of a wine barrel
+[^20]: Lees: residue, such as the sediment at the bottom of a wine barrel (Or Miss Tomkinson’s “wine” in *Mr. Harrison’s Confession*)
 [^21]: Mortar: a short gun for firing shells at high angles
 [^22]: Patagonian Cape: [Cape Horn,](http://en.wikipedia.org/wiki/Cape_Horn) in southern Chile (Tierra del Fuego), where the weather is dangerous and unpredictable
 [^23]: Egyptian chest: Like the large chests of ancient Egyptian statues.
-[^24]: stun’sails: From studdingsails and pronounced STUNs'ls, these light sails hung from extensions to both yardarms are used in gentle winds.
+[^24]: stun’sails: From studdingsails and pronounced *STUNs'ls*, these light sails hung from extensions to both yardarms are used in gentle winds.
 [^25]: The Hudson is REALLY deep in places.
-The Highland Gorge specifically a deep, narrow 15-mile stretch of the [Hudson River](https://en.wikipedia.org/wiki/Hudson_River) between Peekskill and Newburgh
+The Highland Gorge specifically a deep, narrow 15-mile stretch of the [Hudson River](https://en.wikipedia.org/wiki/Hudson_River) between Peekskill and Newburgh, just up-river from Croton-on-Hudson.
 [^26]: trope-figure of speech
 [^27]: carried it=conquered it
 [^28]: concentred: concentrated